Non-Cotton Market

 -

-Lyocell Growth The lyocell fiber segment is experiencing rapid growth, with a projected CAGR of 12.5% from 2021 to 2028, due to its sustainable production process and versatile applications in textiles and non-woven products.
+Lyocell Growth The lyocell fiber segment is experiencing rapid growth, with a projected of 12.5% from 2021 to 2028, due to its sustainable production process and versatile applications in textiles and non-woven products.

 -